 National Bridge Inventory: Rhode Island

-- This is up from 173 bridges classified as structurally deficient in 2014.
+- This is down from 174 bridges classified as structurally deficient in 2019.

 |County||Year Built||Daily Crossings||Type of Bridge||Location|

 |Providence||1964||134,500||Urban Interstate||I-95 NB & SB over Wellington Av|

 |Providence||1965||134,500||Urban Interstate||I-95 NB & SB over US 1 Elmwood Av|